 We are currently focusing on four aspects of the evolution of eukaryotic microbes:

-- Assembling the tree of life with focus on microbial lineages in SAR
+- Assembling the tree of life with a focus on microbial lineages

 - Biodiversity and biogeography of testate amoebae in bogs and fens

 The Katzlab focuses on phylogenomics of eukaryotes.
 Eukaryotes, cells with nuclei, existed exclusively as microorganisms for at least 500 million years before the evolution of plants and animals.
-These microbial eukaryotes, or protists, represent a tremendously diverse assemblage of organisms.
-Protists are characterized by numerous innovations in cell biology (e.g. multiple acquisitions of chloroplasts), play an essential role in ecosystems (e.g. carbon fixation in marine systems), and some are causative agents of prevalent infectious diseases (e.g. malaria) that impact the social and economic fortunes of entire countries.
-We are working to generate and analyze high throughput data to make inferences about the eukaryotic tree of life.
-Recent papers focus on phylogeny, lateral gene transfer, and genome evolution (see below0.
+Microbial eukaryotes, also called protists, are a diverse group of organisms with a fascinating evolutionary history (e.g. multiple acquisitions of chloroplasts) and present biology (e.g. scrambled genomes).
+They also play an essential role in ecosystems, including in carbon fixation in marine systems.
+In the Katzlab, we are working to generate and analyze high throughout data to elucidate the eukaryotic tree of life with particular interest in protists.
+This includes investigating meiotic-specific genes in putatively-asexual lineages and in diverse microeukaryotes.
+Other recent papers focus on phylogeny, lateral gene transfer, and genome evolution (see below).

 Biodiversity and biogeography of testate amoebae in bogs and fens

-Ciliates are defined by the presence of two distinct genomes, each contained within its own nucleus.
-One of these nuclei, the ‘germline’ micronucleus (MIC), undergoes meiosis and mitosis but is transcriptionally inactive.
+Ciliates belong to the Alveolata and are defined by the presence of their two distinct genomes, each contained within its own nucleus known as ‘germline’ micronucleus (MIC) and somatic macronucleus (MAC).
+The ‘germline’ micronucleus (MIC), undergoes meiosis and mitosis but is transcriptionally inactive.
 In contrast, the macronucleus (MAC) is the site of virtually all transcription within ciliates.
 The macronuclear genome develops from a zygotic genome through a series of sometimes-extensive chromosomal rearrangements, including fragmentation of chromosomes, elimination of specific sequences and amplification of the remaining chromosomes.

 Having established that extensively processed genomes evolved multiple times in ciliates, we are now characterizing the mechanisms of genome rearrangements from diverse ciliates.
-Moset recently, we have demonstrated that alternative processing of germline regions underlies gene family evolutoin in ciliates.
-Our analyses suggest that the dimorphic nature of ciliate genomes enables ciliates to cross the ‘valleys’ in the adaptive landscape of protein evolution— ciliates may be able to maintain deleterious copies of paralogs in their MICs while ‘hiding’ them from selection in their MACs.
-Processed MAC genomes: (1) break up linkage groups (fate of paralogs less affected by fate of other polymorphisms on linked chromosomes); (2) allow assortment of paralogs in the MAC but not in the MIC (deleterious mutations may be hidden in the MAC even though they are present in the MIC); and (3) redefine ‘genetic load’ through differential amplification of MAC chromosomes (may make it relatively inexpensive for ciliates to carry duplicated genes).
+Most recently, we have demonstrated that alternative processing of germline regions underlies gene family evolution in ciliates.
+Our analyses suggest that the dimorphic nature of ciliate genomes enables ciliates to cross the ‘valleys’ in the adaptive landscape of protein evolution— ciliates may be able to maintain deleterious copies of paralogs in their MICs while ‘hiding’ them from selection in their somatic macronucleus.
+Processed MAC genomes are as following: (1) break up linkage groups (fate of paralogs less affected by fate of other polymorphisms on linked chromosomes); (2) allow assortment of paralogs in the MAC but not in the MIC (deleterious mutations may be hidden in the MAC even though they are present in the MIC); and (3) redefine ‘genetic load’ through differential amplification of MAC chromosomes (may make it relatively inexpensive for ciliates to carry duplicated genes).